 The Handbook will be updated at the start of each school year, and also during the year if there are any significant changes; for that reason (and to be as ecofriendly as possible) we will not be sending out a paper version of the Handbook and it will only be issued electronically.
 It will be sent out via ParentMail, and will also be available on the school website.
-Each section is correct as at September 2023, unless otherwise stated.
+Each section is correct as at September 2024, unless otherwise stated.

-If you have any comments about the Handbook, or have suggestions for content that you would like to see included, please let us know, ideally by e-mail (<a href="https://orentable.com/
+If you have any comments about the Handbook, or have suggestions for content that you would like to see included, please let us know, ideally by e-mail (OFFICE@STLUKES.RBKSCH.ORG)